pretalx/pretalx/doc/administrator/installation.rst

     [Install]
     WantedBy=multi-user.target

-For asynchronous execution of long-running tasks via Celery, such as outgoing mail), you'll also need a second service ``/etc/systemd/system/pretalx-worker.service`` with the following content::
+For asynchronous execution of long-running tasks via Celery (such as outgoing mail), you'll also need a second service ``/etc/systemd/system/pretalx-worker.service`` with the following content::